Consideration of States parties’ reports

 national human rights institutions and civil society actors, in particular

 non-governmental organizations (NGOs).

 Based on this process, the Committee adopts “concluding observations”, which refer to the positive aspects of a State’s implementation of the treaty and the areas Committee recommends the State to take further action.

 FIACAT represents ACATs whenever a State Party’report is examined by the Committee where there is an ACAT.
-FIACAT helps the members of its network to submit alternative reports and other contributions on the implementation of the Convention against Torture by states parties to give the UN experts complementary information on treaty implementation gathered in the course of their activities on the field .
+FIACAT helps the members of its network to submit alternative reports and other contributions on the implementation of the International Convention for the Protection of All Persons from Enforced Disappearance by states parties to give the UN experts complementary information on treaty implementation gathered in the course of their activities on the field .

 Whenever possible it arranges for a member of the ACAT concerned to attend the session to pass on directly to the Committee’s experts, its concerns.